 A live-in nanny doesn’t need to commute to your home so you don’t have to worry about your caregiver getting stuck in traffic and arriving late for work.
-They may even be able to take a more active role in your morning routine especially if you need to get kids off to school or dealing with a baby who was up all night.
+They may even be able to take a more active role in your morning routine especially if you need to get kids off to school or deal with a baby who was up all night.

-A live-in nanny may also provide more flexibility for parents that need to work late, frequently travel for work or have non-traditional or varied work schedules (like a surgeon who is on-call).
+A live-in nanny may also provide more flexibility for parents that need to work late, frequently travel for work, or have non-traditional or varied work schedules (like a surgeon who is on-call).
 Live-in nannies still need to be paid for all hours they work (we’ll get into pay rates and overtime) but they may be better able to handle any changes to your schedule if they live in your home.

 Considering a live-in nanny is not a decision to be taken lightly.
 Think about the benefits and drawbacks of having someone outside of your family living in your home.
 You’ll gain flexibility but you’re also giving up some privacy.

-If your child has medical issues and needs specialized care – perhaps even around the clock attention – you shouldn’t hire a live-in nanny as a solution.
+If your child has medical issues and needs specialized care – perhaps even around-the-clock attention – you shouldn’t hire a live-in nanny as a solution.
 They may not be able to provide the proper supervision and protection your child requires.

 It can be difficult enough to find an ideal caregiver for your children even when your employee doesn’t live with you.
 You need to find someone who is trustworthy, responsible, experienced, and connects well with your children among other qualities.

 To have this person live in your home brings on another set of complexities.

 Will they mesh with your lifestyle?
 Do you need to change any of your routines or habits?
 What about their habits and mannerisms?

 You need someone who will not only be a loving caregiver for your children but also be well-suited for your home.
 They should know how you run your home and fit in with the rest of the family.